Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Summary and Future Work

 \section{Summary and Future Work}

-This paper studied the problem of discovering and interpreting anomalous data instances in a human in the loop learning framework.
-We first explained the reason behind the empirical success of anomaly detector ensembles and called attention to an under-appreciated property that makes them uniquely suitable for label-efficient active anomaly detection.
-This property provides guidance for designing efficient active learning algorithms for anomaly detection.
-We demonstrated the practical utility of this property by developing two types of algorithms: one that is specific for tree-based ensembles and another one that can be used with generic (homogeneous or heterogeneous) ensembles.
+This paper studied a human-in-the-loop learning framework using tree-based anomaly detector ensembles for discovering and interpreting anomalous data instances.
+We first explained the reason behind the empirical success of tree-based anomaly detector ensembles and called attention to an under-appreciated property that makes them uniquely suitable for label-efficient human-in-the-loop anomaly detection.
+We demonstrated the practical utility of this property by designing efficient learning algorithms to support this framework.
 We also showed that the tree-based ensembles can be used to compactly describe groups of anomalous instances to discover diverse anomalies and to improve interpretability.
 To handle streaming data settings, we developed a novel algorithm to detect the data drift and associated algorithms to take corrective actions.
 This algorithm is not only robust, but can also be employed broadly with any ensemble anomaly detector whose members can compute sample distributions such as tree-based and projection-based detectors.

-Our immediate future work includes deploying active anomaly detection algorithms in real-world systems to measure their accuracy and usability (e.g., qualitative assessment of interpretability and explanations).
+Our immediate future work includes deploying human-in-the-loop anomaly detection algorithms in real-world systems to measure their accuracy and usability (e.g., qualitative assessment of interpretability and explanations).
 Developing algorithms for interpretability and explainability of anomaly detection systems is a very important future direction.